By Kahini Iyer Jan. 04, 2019

-Despite the Supreme Court order that allows women devotees to enter the Sabarimala Temple, they’ve been greeted with vicious attacks and stone-pelting.
+A mob protesting against women entering the Sabarimala Temple attacked a cameraperson who was covering the story.
+In the past too, stones have been pelted at women.
 Who are these “real devotees” of Ayyappa, who believe in their religious rights without considering the constitutional rights of others?

-t’s been three days since Kerala’s Sabarimala Temple officially opened for women, following the landmark Supreme Court judgement that overturned the centuries-old tradition which denied entry to women between the ages of 10 and 50 years.
-Menstrual women offend Ayyappa, a sanyasi deity, believe his staunch devotees.
+t’s been two days since two women in their 40s – Bindu and Kanakadurga – made history by entering the Sabarimala shrine, going against “tradition” and inciting a fresh round of protests from right-wing parties.
+Their entry came more than two months after Kerala’s Sabarimala Temple officially opened for women, following the landmark Supreme Court judgement that overturned the centuries-old tradition which denied entry to women between the ages of 10 and 50 years.
+Women of menstruating age offend Ayyappa, a celibate deity, believe his staunch devotees.

-Yesterday, New York Times reporter Suhasini Raj was viciously attacked by the stone-pelting mob.
+In October, New York Times reporter Suhasini Raj was viciously attacked by the stone-pelting mob.
 She has since decided against returning to Sabarimala.
-Today, two women came within half a kilometre of the shrine after braving a five-kilometre uphill hike, but had to head back after being intimidated by 30 priests.
+A day after the incident, two women came within half a kilometre of the shrine after braving a five-kilometre uphill hike, but had to head back after being intimidated by 30 priests.
 These godly men not only blocked their way but also threatened to shut the temple down.
 A third woman, a tourist, who wanted to see the shrine, was denied police escort because – get this – they couldn’t guarantee that they could protect her.

-Today, the Kerala Devaswom Board has decided to file a review petition against the order.
+Back in October, the Kerala Devaswom Board had decided to file a review petition against the order.
 Devaswom minister Kadakampally Surendran said it’s the government’s duty to protect “true devotees” but the temple is no place for activism.
 With no apparent irony, the Board has claimed that Sabarimala is not for protests, unless, of course, the protesters are of the right kind.

 Does it take a battalion of holy warriors – who hurl threats, abuse, and stones at women – to defend the honour of Ayyappa?